9 Patio Dining Ideas to Get Your Garden Ready for Al Fresco Eating

 2. Refresh Your Formal Outdoor Tableware

-If you’re super organised already have an outdoor space which is perfectly prepped for enjoying the warmer months (lucky you) then one of the easiest ways to update the space is to refresh your outdoor tableware.
+If you’re super organized already have an outdoor space which is perfectly prepped for enjoying the warmer months (lucky you) then one of the easiest ways to update the space is to refresh your outdoor tableware.
 Outdoor dining settings lend themselves to a more relaxed way of life with rustic tableware designs particularly effective for creating an inviting look.
 Even when entertaining, formal tableware you normally reserve for special occasions can look overdone in an outdoor setting.
-Experimenting with textures and pattern along with colour, can add spring or summer style to a patio in an instant which is both relaxed yet effortlessly chic for evening soirees or afternoon barbecues.
+Experimenting with textures and pattern along with color, can add spring or summer style to a patio in an instant which is both relaxed yet effortlessly chic for evening soirees or afternoon barbecues.

 3. Don’t Forget the Relaxed Tableware Too

 For everyday dining or family barbecues you can go even more relaxed with tableware specifically designed for outdoor use.
 Melamine and acrylic tableware is often used for picnics but transfers beautifully to the table top too.
-Durable and unbreakable, this tableware is ready to face the outdoor elements and with many brands releasing new designs all the time, the colour and pattern options are endless.
+Durable and unbreakable, this tableware is ready to face the outdoor elements and with many brands releasing new designs all the time, the color and pattern options are endless.
 Many are so chic you’d never know they aren’t porcelain until you touch them.